Viron P. Vaky: Career

-Vaky and the overthrow of Salvador Allende
+Opposition to overthrow of Allende

 Documents declassified and made available in 2013 show that in September 1970, when Vaky was the top deputy to Henry Kissinger, Vaky took a stand against Kissinger's plan to overthrow Salvador Allende who was the democratically elected president of Chile.
-According to the account published on the National Security Archive, Vaky wrote a memo to Kissinger arguing that coup plotting would lead to "widespread violence and even insurrection."
-He also argued that such a policy was immoral: "What we propose is patently a violation of our own principles and policy tenets .… If these principles have any meaning, we normally depart from them only to meet the gravest threat to us, e.g. to our survival.
+According to the account published on the National Security Archive, Vaky wrote a memo to Kissinger arguing that plotting a coup would lead to "widespread violence and even insurrection."
+He also argued that such a policy was immoral: "What we propose is patently a violation of our own principles and policy tenets....
+If these principles have any meaning, we normally depart from them only to meet the gravest threat to us, e.g. to our survival.
 Is Allende a mortal threat to the U.S.?
 It is hard to argue this."

+Embezzlement accusations against Debayle

+Following the 1972 Nicaragua earthquake Vaky accused then Army Chief Anastasio Somoza Debayle of exploiting international aid for personal gain.
+Debayle denied these accusations and was later validated when Terence Todman, Secretary of State for Inter-American affairs testified that 28 major audits failed to demonstrate any diversion or misuse of resources.

 Family

-He had three sons Peter, Paul, and Matthew.

-Peter Vaky was a Managing partner in a Private Equity firm in Atlanta, Georgia, VVS Capital.

-Peter had three children with Debra Thompson.
-Benjamin Vaky is a Business Development Manager and married Stephanie Solley in the Summer of 2011.
-Christopher Vaky is a Private Banking Trader.
-Katherine Vaky is pursuing her Juris Doctor.

-Paul Vaky is Regional Director for Central and Eastern Europe for the Office of Overseas Prosecutorial Development Assistance and Training (OPDAT), which is part of the United States Department of Justice.
+He had three sons, including Paul Vaky who became regional director for Central and Eastern Europe for the Office of Overseas Prosecutorial Development Assistance and Training (OPDAT) in the United States Department of Justice.

-Matthew Vaky is an accomplished actor/teacher.
-He graduated from Carnegie Mellon University in Pittsburgh with both a BFA and an MFA in Theatre and is currently a Spanish and Theatre Teacher in Washington D.C.